rrwbec/humans-in-the-loop/Illustrated Summary.md

 #### Purpose of Emotions

 Emotions are the steering wheel for decisions.
 They will have a strong influence on which sequence (including thought patterns) will be retrieved from experience in the next cycle via priming.
-This means that they exert their influence at every state change in the system allowing fine-grained control.
+This means that they exert their influence on every state change in the system allowing fine-grained control.

 #### Illustrative List of Emotions